Berlin Schönefeld Airport: Facilities

 Schönefeld Airport consisted of the four terminals A, B, C, and D which were renamed to K, L, M, and Q prior to the merger into the new Berlin Brandenburg Airport.
 These terminals were located next to each other but have separate landside areas.
 However, they were connected through a joint airside concourse.
 Terminal Q had no check-in facilities; it was used exclusively for passengers clearing security checks to enter the airside boarding gates.
 Due to a lack of space, there were not as many facilities as those at many other international airports.
-There are some shops, however, including duty-free, newsstands, a few fast food restaurants, and a single airline lounge.
+There were some shops, however, including duty-free, newsstands, a few fast food restaurants, and a single airline lounge.

 Terminal A

 The main building was the original part of the airport.
 It housed check-in for Terminals K and L. Terminal A featured check-in counters L01–L18, with the largest user being Ryanair alongside several other airlines like Aeroflot.